 In this unit we use scale drawings to locate ourselves, and other people and objects, in the classroom and in the local community.
 We also introduce the compass as an instrument that can tell us in which direction we are facing.

 Scale drawings are used extensively in real life.
 Plans of buildings are used by builders both to make, and to remodel, buildings.
 Plans are also used by workmen who need to find appropriate parts of buildings if something has gone wrong.
 Maps are used by car drivers to find their way around town and between towns.
-Maps are used by pilots and yachties to enable them to navigate too.
-Plans and maps are used on a daily basis.
+Maps are also used by pilots to help them navigate.
+Plans and maps, both in digital and paper forms, are used by individuals on a daily basis.
 Knowing how to use them is one of the necessary skills of life.

-The underlying mathematics is quite simple.
-It is just a matter of using ratios.
+The underlying mathematics is focused around the use of ratios.
 The scale of the plan or map is the conversion factor that changes the size in real life to the size on paper.
-Although the lengths change from life to its representation, the shape and angles of real life objects don’t change.
+Although the lengths change from life to its paper representation, the shape and angles of real life objects don’t change.
 This makes it easy for us to follow what the plan is representing.

 Things that don’t change are called invariants.
 Invariants are important objects of study in their own right.
 Much of mathematics is involved in looking at invariant properties of objects.
 For instance, the sum of the angles of a triangle is invariant under scaling, as is the shape of a given figure.
 A square always has four equal sides and four angles that are right angles, no matter how large or how small the square is.
 In higher mathematics, things called matrices affect direction.
 An important invariant here for individual matrices is the directions that remain fixed.
 These have useful ramifications.
-So dealing with scale drawings in the shape of plans and maps is a first step at looking into a fundamental idea that is to be found in most of mathematics.
+Therefore, using scale drawings within the context of plans and maps is an important first step to developing a fundamental mathematical idea.

 The learning opportunities in this unit can be differentiated by providing or removing support to students and by varying the task requirements.
 Ways to support students include: